 Modelling of ingress in an aero-engine gas turbine stage

-This programme will provide insight into the thermal effect of ingress in gas turbines and inform the design of cooling systems for SAFRAN Aero Engines.
+This programme will provide insight into the thermal effect of ingress in gas turbines and inform the design of cooling systems for SAFRAN Aircraft Engines.

 The gas turbine engine is an adaptable source of power.
 It's used for applications ranging from the generation of electric power and jet propulsion to the supply of compressed air and heat.
 Industrial competition and environmental legislation have put pressure on engine manufacturers to produce cleaner and more efficient products.

 Efficiency is the most important factor in governing engine performance and life-cycle operating costs.
 High cycle efficiency depends on a high turbine entry temperature and an appropriately high pressure ratio across the compressor.

 The life of turbine components (vanes, blades and discs) at these hot temperatures is limited.
 This is primarily due to creep, oxidation or thermal fatigue.
 The turbine can only operate using these elevated mainstream gas temperatures because its components are protected by a relatively cool air from the compressor.
 However, this cooling comes at a cost.
 As much as 15 to 25% of the compressor air bypasses combustion to provide the required coolant to the combustor and turbine stages.